 - Internship Fair – late January

-- GVSU Winter Career Fair and Health Day – late February
+- GVSU Winter Career Fair and Health Day – February

 - Living and Working in Chicago – mid-April